paoda/gba-doc/gba-doc/CPU/Bus Interface.md

 During read: Is an input to the CPU.
 Data must be valid at the end of phase 2.

 During write: Is an output from the CPU.
-Valid data appears during phase 2 of the cycle preceeding the access and remains valid through phase 1 of the actual memory cycle.
+Valid data appears during phase 1 of the cycle and remains valid through phase 2.

 ## Lock signal